 As indicated in Note 13 to the consolidated financial statements, the projected benefit obligation of the defined benefit plans exceeded the plans' assets by \$4.1 million at the end of 2003 as compared to \$3.3 million at the end of 2002.
 The increase in the unfunded benefit obligations primarily resulted from the reduction in the assumed discount rate from 7.0% in 2002 to 6.25% in 2003.
 The unfunded benefit obligations were comprised of a \$0.7 million under funding of the company's union plan and \$3.4 million of under funding of the company's director plans.
 The company made minimum contributions required by the Employee Retirement Income Security Act of 1974 ("ERISA") of \$0.3 million in 2003 and \$0.4 million in 2002 to the company's union plan.
-The company expects to continue to make minimum contributions to the union plan as required by ERISA.
 The company made contributions of \$1.0 million in 2003 and no contribution in 2002 to the company's director plans.
 Contributions to the director plans are at the discretion of the company and made in consideration of the funded status of the plan and the company's cash flows.